Tuesday, 2 April 2019

 The execution of air operations in support of Overlord involved a colossal effort by the Allied air forces.
 Between 1 April and 5 June 1944, they mounted nearly 200,000 sorties over northern France and released around 200,000 tons of bombs; 2,000 aircraft were lost in combat.[11]
 Operations of such intensity required massive logistical support derived from full-scale industrial mobilisation in both Britain and the US.
 In 1944 they produced in total 127,000 aircraft whereas Germany produced only 40,000; moreover, whereas Allied production included the output of thousands of offensive bombers and ground-attack aircraft, German production was predominantly focused on air defence fighters that would pose little threat to Allied ground forces in Normandy or to shipping in the English Channel.

-Allied losses in north-west Europe were easily offset by new aircraft production, aircraft repair provisions, and extensive aircrew training programmes, whereas the German Air Force was unable to sustain the losses inflicted by USAAF long-range fighters in the early months of 1944, as we have seen.
+Allied losses in north-west Europe were easily offset by new aircraft production, aircraft repair provisions, and extensive aircrew training programmes, whereas the Luftwaffe was unable to sustain the losses inflicted by USAAF long-range fighters in the early months of 1944, as we have seen.
 Consequently, by June, the Allied air forces based in Britain numbered 10,500 serviceable aircraft whereas in total the Germans possessed only 975 day combat aircraft in France, Holland and Belgium.[12]

 Such enormous disparities in front-line strength and industrial production were apparent in the land and maritime environments too.
 Behind the statistics were two factors – the crippling losses suffered by German forces in the Soviet Union, and American manpower and industrial might.
 By 1944, the US war effort had reached its peak.
 The defeat of Germany’s submarine fleet allowed the almost unhindered movement of troops, equipment and supplies across the Atlantic to Britain – one and a half million personnel and nearly eight million tons of equipment by 6 June.[13]
 The prospective landings in Normandy also offered a substantial logistical advantage to the Allies: their supplies and reinforcements had only to be moved a short distance across the Channel from Britain to the landing area, under the protection of Allied air cover.
 By contrast, German forces would be fighting at the end of long-drawn-out supply lines that were extremely vulnerable to air interdiction.[14]